 After completing an ASA 101 course (which included sixteen hours of practice time), we were really addicted, so we bought a 1975 Bristol Corsair 24 in March, 2013.
 Dreams of selling everything and going cruising followed, so after hundreds of hours of research we bought a 1977 Bristol 29.9 at the end of July, 2015.

-Our plan was to cut the dock lines in August, 2018 but on Christmas Eve of 2017 we took Jeff to the emergency room.
+Fast-forward to Christmas Eve of 2017 when we took Jeff to the emergency room.
 After a two week stay he was released with a diagnosis of congestive heart failure.
 To say we were shocked is an understatement.
 He had been diagnosed with atrial fibrillation about seven years previously, but it hadn’t bothered him.

-Initially it appeared that we would need to wait to head out until the fall of 2019, but Jeff improved quite a bit after a cardiac ablation in March restored his heart into normal rhythm.
-His cardiologist was well aware of our plans and she gave us the go-ahead to leave in the fall of 2018 – nine months after his diagnosis – saying “It’s good for the soul.”
-She didn’t have to tell us twice, and we moved onto the boat on July 27th, cutting the dock lines on September 3rd.
+Initially it appeared that we would need to postpone our plans to go cruising, but Jeff improved quite a bit after a cardiac ablation in March, 2018 restored his heart into normal rhythm.
+His cardiologist was well aware of our cruising dreams and she gave us the go-ahead to leave in the fall of 2018 – nine months after his diagnosis – saying “It’s good for the soul.”
+She didn’t have to tell us twice, and we moved onto the boat on July 27, 2018, cutting the dock lines on September 3, 2018.